mmlt/environment-operator/README.md

 The CR `spec.clusters` specifies cluster specific config and contains config for zero or more clusters.
 To reduce repetition common cluster values can be set under `defaults`.

-Besides literal values fields like `state` and `az.aad` can reference KeyVault values.
+Besides, literal values fields like `state` and `az.aad` can reference KeyVault values.
 To use a value from vault specify the value in `"vault secretname optional-field-name"` format.
 If the optional-field-name is present the vault secret must be a JSON string with that particular field name.

 The `infra` and `clusters` blocks each specify a `source` that refers to the code to use.
-For `infra` this is terraform code and for `clusters` this is kubectl-tmplt code.
+For `infra` this is Terraform code and for `clusters` this is kubectl-tmplt code.
 The source can be of type `local` meaning `url` points to a directory containing the code or it can be of type `git` where `url` refers to a GIT repository.